bafnetwork/web3ttt/content/course/03-writing-smart-contracts-solidity/index.md

         // their use is no longer recommended because they rely on a constant
         // gas cost for computations which is no longer a safe assumption
         // https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now
+        // !!!WARNING!!!
+        // There is potential for even worse bugs or vulnerabilities if this
+        // method is not used carefully.
+Proper usage is covered in the next
+        // section.
         (bool success,) = owner.call{ value: address(this).balance }("");
         require(success, "Withdraw failed");
     }